Sea Containers: Foiled takeover and GNER

-In May 1989, the British-based transport company Tiphook launched a $824 million bid to takeover Sea Containers, which was vigorously opposed by Sherwood.
+In May 1989, the British-based transport company Tiphook launched a $824 million bid to take over Sea Containers, which was vigorously opposed by Sherwood.
 Amid this process, Tiphook's management alleged that Sherwood had an authoritarian management style, while Sherwood issued his own allegations of irregularities in filings with the Securities and Exchange Commission.
 Shareholders ultimately backed Sherwood's position, who had proposed asset sales and a restructuring to win favour, leading to Tiphook failing to acquire the company.

-During the privatisation of British Rail of the mid 1990s; Sea Containers was one of various private sector companies that sought to obtain one of the newly created franchises.
+During the privatisation of British Rail of the mid-1990s; Sea Containers was one of various private sector companies that sought to obtain one of the newly created franchises.
 Over time, it would place bids for multiple franchises, including the South Western franchise in 2001 and the South Eastern franchise in 2006.
 However, its first bid was for the InterCity East Coast franchise, which was viewed as a particularly desirable one to obtain, the East Coast Main Line (ECML) having been recently electrified while also being worked by the newest intercity stock in British Rail's inventory, the InterCity 225, and thus had a well-established reputation for its high-speed services.
 In March 1996, Sea Containers was announced as the winner, being awarded a seven-year franchise upon the ECML via a newly created subsidiary Great North Eastern Railway (GNER).

 During January 1997, Sherwood announced that GNER intended to procure a pair of two new-build tilting trains which were claimed to enable the London-Edinburgh journey to be reduced to only 3 hours and 30 minutes.
 While an order having been reportedly placed during October 1997, no such tilting trains were ever introduced.
 Despite this, GNER would successfully increase service speeds and run the fastest scheduled service in Great Britain at that time.
 In March 2005, the Strategic Rail Authority awarded the franchise to GNER for a further seven years, starting on 1 May 2005.
 The new franchise's terms were quite different from that of the original period; instead of GNER receiving subsidies, it would be instead paying the British state for the privilege of operating; there was reportedly concerns over the financial viability of such an arrangement from the onset.
 In order to meet these payments, GNER assumed passenger numbers would increase by around 30 per cent across the life of the franchise, reaching around 20 million by 2015.

 During his leadership of Sea Containers, Sherwood accumulated substantial personal wealth; his net worth was estimated at £60million in the 2004 Sunday Times Rich List.